Projects in Europe

 Project dates: October 2016 - October 2020

-Coordinated by UNIMED, the ESAGOV (l'Enseignement Supérieur Algérien à l'heure de la Gouvernance universitaire) project aims to improve and strengthen governance quality control procedures within Algerian universities through the fulfilment of their action plan.
-The project will also help to strengthen skills amongst staff members working within human resources, management planning, course development and university management.
+Coordinated by UNIMED, the ESAGOV (l'Enseignement Supérieur Algérien à l'heure de la Gouvernance universitaire) project aimed to improve and strengthen governance quality control procedures within Algerian universities through the fulfilment of their action plan.
+The project also aimed at strengthening skills amongst staff members working within human resources, management planning, course development and university management.

 Project dates: January 2019 - January 2023